Thinking about selling your Greater Los Angeles house? Consider a lease option to get the price you want! Learn more in our latest post!

 What’s The Risk?

 There really isn’t one.
-Worst case scenario, they don’t buy end up buying your Southern California house at the end of the lease.
+Worst case scenario, they don’t buy end up buying your Greater Los Angeles house at the end of the lease.
 You will have made some good money, and the property will still be yours to do with as you please.
 You can opt to list it on the MLS with a whole new pool of potential buyers, you can rent it out in the traditional way, or you can take on another prospective rent to own tenant.
 No matter what, you will still come out ahead.